JAE-S/FRAME-THIS/README.md

 # Welcome to Fashion That

-#### Fashion That is a web application that allows Fashion enthusiasts to review the latest articles from Showstudios'.
+#### Fashion That is a web application that allows Fashion enthusiasts to review the latest articles from SHOWstudios'.
 Utilizing an i-frame users can now view articles and take notes all in one place without ever leaving the browser window (although that option is provided as well).

 ---